davismwhaley/gravityspy-glitch-explorer/README.md

 ---

-**Failure Mode II — Over-Compression: many morphologies → one label (Cluster 41)** _A graded family of morphologies collapsed into one dominant label._
+### **Failure Mode II — Over-Compression (Cluster 41)**
+*Many morphologies → One label.*

-Within Cluster 41, a central “blip-like” impulse anchors a smooth continuum of increasing bandwidth and temporal smearing.
-When ordered by total spectrogram intensity, morphology changes monotonically without discrete boundaries.
+Within Cluster 41, a graded family of morphologies is collapsed into one dominant label.
+When ordered by intensity, the morphology changes monotonically without discrete boundaries, yet humans labeled the entire continuum as a "Blip."

-- Blip is the plurality, not the majority
-- Label entropy remains high (H = 2.26)
-- Ordered visual strips reveal structured variation, not noise
+*   **Metric:** plurality label ("Blip") masks significant structured variation ($H = 2.26$).

-➡️ Humans collapsed a continuum into a single catch-all label (“Blip”).
+*   **Insight:** Humans collapsed a complex continuum into a single catch-all label.

 [`Cluster 41 ordered strip by intensity (over-compression)`](https://github.com/davismwhaley/gravityspy-glitch-explorer/blob/main/figures/cluster41_ordered_by_intensity_strip.png)